 EDCTC worked with Caltrans to secure \$144,000 in State Planning and Research grant funds to support the El Dorado Hills Business Park Community Transportation Plan.
 The effort is being closely coordinated with El Dorado County and the El Dorado Hills Business Park Association to look at future traffic and circulation in and around the business park.
-An initial meeting with property and business owners was held on Tuesday, September 10, 2019.
+An initial meeting with property and business owners was held on Tuesday September 10, 2019.
 A property and business owner survey has been released to garner input from stakeholders.
 The consultant team has prepared a draft land use and transportation scenario matrix for review by project team members.
 EDCTC and project team members have developed strategies for public engagement under the circumstances of the Coronavirus.
 Public engagement will be conducted in a series of three educational videos followed by an interactive online meeting.
-These virtual workshops and online videos will be released in October 2020.
+Public engagement is anticipated to begin in September 2020.